microsoft/bond/doc/src/bond_cpp.md

 Additionally `--alloc-ctors` flag can be passed in order to generate additional copy and move constructors for the struct that would accept an allocator argument.
+In order to simplify the allocator instance propagation to string and container fields, `--scoped-alloc` flag will take advantage of [`std::scoped_allocator_adaptor`](http://en.cppreference.com/w/cpp/memory/scoped_allocator_adaptor).

 Bond APIs which allocate memory also allow use of custom allocators.
 In particular `bond::OutputMemoryStream`, which can be used as output stream for